przemo246/portfolio-website/README.md

 ## Setup

-1. `git clone` the repo
-2. `npm run dev` to start the development server
+`npm run dev` to start the development server